dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

-   immediately want, may lodge it until they had occasion for it; this alone, I say, were there no other use in a bank is a material advantage to the community, because it keeps the money in use and circulation that would otherwise be locked up.
-There are in this city nearly six hundred people who constantly send their spare cash to the bank in this manner.
+   immediately want, may lodge it until they had occasion for it; this alone, I say, were there no other use in a bank is a material advantage to the community, because it keeps the money in use and circulation that would otherwise be locked up. &mdash; There are in this city nearly six hundred people who constantly send their spare cash to the bank in this manner.
 They receive no interest for it, and in the mean time the country has the use of the money.
 Take away the bank and this money returns into the chests